 If each workflow that requires modification also requires involving multiple members of staff and documentation, the focus is taken off the invoice approval or requisitioning process and transferred to the workflow management process.

-Find out how Palette makes your invoice approval workflow flexible, saving your organization the time and expense of developing customized workflows in your ERP with Flexible Approval Workflows.
+Palette makes your invoice approval workflow flexible, saving your organization the time and expense of developing customized workflows in your ERP.